hansroh/aquests/README.rst

 **Caution**

 This cookie feature shouldn't handle as different sessions per worker.
 All workers (connections) of aquests share same cookie values per domain.
+It means a worker sign in a website, so are the others.
 Imagine lots of FireFox windows on a desktop computer.
 If you really need session control, use requests_.

 Change Logger